 Before your procedure, you will have a consultation with your oral surgeon where you will learn about your procedure, anesthesia options, and aftercare instructions.
 If we need additional scans or X-rays, these will be captured during your consultation.
 You will be able to ask questions and learn more about your condition during this appointment.

 First, your oral surgeon will administer your anesthetic.
 Most patients undergo IV anesthesia, allowing them to sleep comfortably throughout the procedure.
 Next, your surgeon will lift the gum tissue or bone in the path of the tooth.
 If your tooth is larger or more difficult to remove, the surgeon may section the tooth into smaller pieces before removing it.
 After your teeth are removed, the surgical sites will be sutured, and you will rest until you recover from the anesthesia.
 The entire appointment usually takes less than two hours and the procedure itself is requires only 20-30 minutes.

 You will be given a complete set of post-operative instructions before and after your surgery.
 Once you have recovered from the sedation, your responsible driver will drive you home.
 Moist gauze packs applied with light pressure are used to help minimize bleeding, and ice packs can help control swelling during the first couple of days.
 The extraction sites will not completely heal until after a week or two, however patients may typically resume eating more substantial foods and return to their normal schedules after just a few days.

 Wisdom Teeth Removal in St. John’s, NL

-Dr. Davis and Dr. Woodford at Atlantic Oral Surgery & Dental Implant Centre specialize in the extraction of wisdom teeth and the administration of in-office sedation.
+Our doctors at Atlantic Oral Surgery & Dental Implant Centre specialize in the extraction of wisdom teeth and the administration of in-office sedation.
 If you or your child is in need of wisdom teeth removal, please contact our office for more information.
 One of our staff members will be happy to help you.